How to Lower LDL Naturally

-In fact there are many ways to reduce bad cholesterol but the best way to do so is to lower LDL naturally.
+In fact there are many ways to reduce bad cholesterol but the best way to do so is naturally with diet.
 There may be some instances when you need the help of medication or supplements.
-This usually happens when you have risk factors like high blood sugar levels, high blood pressure or have a history of heart attack or stroke.
-It is therefore important that you see your doctor regulary in addition to applying natural remedies to lower it.
+This usually happens when you have risk factors like high blood sugar levels, high blood pressure or have a history of heart attack or stroke or you are over age 55 years.
+If that is the case with you, then it is very important that you see your doctor regularly in addition to applying natural remedies to lower it.

 1. Soluble Fiber: Soluble fiber helps to reduce LDL by absorbing cholesterol and then removing it from the gut.
 You can choose varieties of foods that contain this type of fiber.
 The foods that are rich in soluble fiber are oatmeal, oat bran, all underground grown vegetables (potatoes, onions, sweet potatoes, carrots, turnips, garlic, ginger), fruits ( apples, asian pears, peaches, mangoes, plums), Beans and lentils.